 |Size of Hole||Perpendicular Tolerance|

 Regardless of feature size application

-As I said before that for all dimensions, the regardless of feature size gets applied automatically if there is no MMC or LMC symbol.
+As I said before that for all dimensions, regardless of feature size gets applied automatically if there is no MMC or LMC symbol.
 Having said that, most of the technical drawings has MMC or LMC symbol.
-So RFS will get applied to only those features which are critical to form, fit and function.
+So RFS will get applied to only those features which are critical to form, fit, and function.